CCBR/RENEE/docs/troubleshooting.md

 ## Job Status

-**Q. How do I know if RNA-seek finished running successfully?**
+**Q: How do I know if RENEE pipeline finished running?**

+**A.** Once the pipeline is done running to completion, you will receive an email with header like

+`Slurm Job_id=xxxx Name=pl:renee Ended, Run time xx:xx:xx, COMPLETED, ExitCode 0`

-**A.** There are several different ways of checking the status of each job submitted to the cluster.
+There are several different ways of checking the status of each job submitted to the cluster.

 Here are a few suggestions:

 !!! tldr "Check Job Status"